malexsmith/3700_Assignment_2_NMDS/README.md

 comm.bc.dist <- vegdist(data2, method = "bray")
 attach(metadata2)

+# This next block will run the ANOSIM to compare the variation between groups to the variation within groups
 deep.sea.anosim <- anosim(comm.bc.dist , Region)
 summary(deep.sea.anosim)
-plot(deep.sea.anosim)

-## or using adonis2 from the vegan package
+## This next block will run the PERMANOVA to compare the variation between groups to the variation within groups
 stats = adonis2(data2 ~ Region, data = metadata2,permutations = 999,
                 method = "bray")
 stats
 ## so does the region affect the community of species living at these vents?
+Compare the variation between groups to the variation within groups.

-## The next block will create a three page pdf of your map, alpha- and beta-diversity analyses.
+## Finally - the next block will create a three page pdf of your map, alpha- and beta-diversity analyses.
 Print these off and use them

-pdf("3700_NMDS_deep_sea_thermal_vents_250625.pdf", width = 12, height = 8) # Open a new pdf file
+pdf("3700_Assignment_2_NMDS_deep_sea_thermal_vents_250625.pdf", width = 12, height = 8) # Open a new pdf file
 plot(map_static,axes=FALSE, main = "Deep-sea vents where spp. were sampled") alpha beta